dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

   4. It's very easy to port.
 Device hardware descriptions are not famous for simplicity, nor for error-free prose.
-Further, in many new chips, there simply is no hardware description (or if there is, it's not in english).
+Further, in many new chips, there simply is no hardware description (or if there is, it's not in English).
 If we have a bit banged protocol, porting to a new machine involves setting GPIO pins and having some kind of cycle (or microsecond) counter.
 Porting the bit-banged driver today, could easily just take a couple minutes on a new chip.

-The following is a raw cut-and-paste from the [wikipedia bit-bang i2c implementation][bit-bang-i2c].
+The following is a raw cut-and-paste from the [Wikipedia bit-bang i2c implementation][bit-bang-i2c].
 If you define the different helper routines it should just work --- we'll discuss these helpers after the code.